VFW Post 10818 earns national honors

 Due to the initiative of VFW National Commander B.J.
 Lawrence, the National VFW recently broke a 27-year membership decline by attaining over 100% within the entire organization and VFW Post 10818 is directly part of that achievement.
 The Post gained 42 new members this year and is now over 400 members strong.
 With about 6,500 VFW Posts throughout the world, a record-breaking 463 VFW's have earned the All-American Post title.
 That's just about 7% of the VFW.

-In addition to being named an All-American Post, Ramos was honored as an All-American Commander.
+In addition to being named an All-American Post, VFW Commander, Ron Ramos, was also honored as an All-American Commander.
 The title of All-American Commander is the most prestigious honor given by the organization to post commanders.
 This marks the first time in the history of VFW Post 10818 that Post 9/11 veterans have earned the highest recognition a post can achieve.
-Ramos also happens to be the youngest Commander in the Post's history to have received this title at only 32 years old.
+Commander Ramos also happens to be the youngest Commander in the Post's history to have received this title at only 32 years old.
 All-American Commanders and Quartermasters can be identified by their red, white, and blue caps.

 During this convention, classes are attended to learn about VFW programs, new guidelines coming out, network with other posts throughout the world, and of course, receive awards.